Journeys through the Radiant Citadel: Publication history

-The new adventure module was announced on March 22, 2022.
-It was scheduled to be released on June 21, 2022; however, due to "domestic production issues" the release was delayed to July 19, 2022.
+The adventure module was originally scheduled for released June 21, 2022, but due to "domestic production issues" the release was delayed to July 19.
 The book is also available as a digital product through Wizards of the Coast licensees such as D&D Beyond, Fantasy Grounds, and Roll20.

 Development

 The project was conceived by Ajit George, a writer on Van Richten's Guide to Ravenloft (2021), who pitched it to Jeremy Crawford, D&D's Lead Rules Designer, and Wes Schneider, a Senior Game Designer.
 George and Schneider became the book's co-lead designers and by September 2020, they had assembled a team; the entire creative team included over fifty people of color.
+In an interview with the Los Angeles Review of Books, George commented that the development process was "very collaborative" and used techniques such as co-working sessions, shared boards, and peer-review rounds.
+While each section was primarily written "by one person", the process "had many collaborators, including various editors, rules developers, and consultants".

-The Radiant Citadel was designed to be a vibrant, melting pot city that serves as a place of respite for the players instead of a more crime or combat focused city.
+The eponymous Radiant Citadel was designed to be a vibrant, melting pot city that serves as a place of respite for the players instead of a more crime or combat focused city.
 George highlighted that the Radiant Citadal "is like a fantasy in New York City.
 All of these different cultures have come here for different reasons, under different struggles, in complex circumstances, and in many cases, as refugees".
-George stated he was "inspired by his knowledge of Indian rock-cut architecture" for the visual design of the Citadel itself.
+George stated that he was "inspired by his knowledge of Indian rock-cut architecture" for the visual design of the Citadel itself.

-Each adventure's realm is new, however, they are also designed to be portable to pre-existing or homebrew campaign settings.
+Each adventure's realm is new, but they are also designed to be portable to pre-existing or homebrew campaign settings.
 Erin Roberts, writer of the Written In Blood adventure, highlighted that when creating the realm of Godsbreath she was inspired by "the Black experience in the southern United States" and her "family's own past and legacy in Mississippi and Florida and Georgia".
-Roberts stated that her "Black Southern Gothic horror" adventure is darker in tone than other adventures in the anthology – "it has a lot of the essence of the community and the joy, but without some of the oppression that you see in some of those works ...
+Roberts said that her "Black Southern Gothic horror" adventure is darker in tone than other adventures in the anthology – "it has a lot of the essence of the community and the joy, but without some of the oppression that you see in some of those works ...
 It's still got that southern vibe of good homes and good food and good community, and some creepiness in the corner".